Cheeger-Simons differential characters with compact support and Pontryagin duality: Smooth Pontryagin duality

 \subsection{Duality theorem}

 We will characterize $\dH^k_{\rm c}(M;\bbZ)^\star_\infty$ in terms of differential characters and $\dH^k(M;\bbZ)^\star_\infty$ in terms of differential characters with compact support.
-This will establish a version of smooth Pontryagin duality for (compactly supported) differential characters. \sk
+This will establish a version of smooth Pontryagin duality for (compactly supported) differential characters.
+The main results of this section, Theorem \ref{thmCDiffCharIso} and Corollary \ref{corPontryaginDuality}, provide an independent proof of \cite[Theorem\ 8.7]{HLZ} within our model for compactly supported differential characters.
+This is a valuable result because our model is very close to the original Cheeger-Simons theory and does not rely on techniques from de Rham-Federer theory.
+For results concerning Lefschetz-Pontryagin duality for de Rham-Federer characters refer to \cite{HL2}. \sk

 The module structure on compactly supported differential characters given in Section \ref{secCDiffChar} defines a bihomomorphism $\cdot : \dH^k(M;\bbZ) \times\dH^{m-k+1}_{\rm c}(M;\bbZ) \to \dH^{m+1}_{\rm c}(M;\bbZ)$.
 Using the diagram in Theorem \ref{thmCDiffChar}, we observe that $\dH^{m+1}_{\rm c}(M;\bbZ)$ is canonically isomorphic to $\H^m_{\rm c}(M;\bbR) / \H^m_{{\rm c},\free}(M;\bbZ)$ and, since we assume $M$ to be connected,\footnote{ The following constructions can be extended to disconnected manifolds by treating each connected component separately.
 For the sake of simplicity we do not consider this more general scenario. } we obtain an isomorphism $\H^m_{\rm c}(M;\bbR) / \H^m_{{\rm c},\free}(M;\bbZ) \simeq \bbT$.
 Hence this bihomomorphism maps to the circle group and defines a $\bbT$-valued pairing